 While the procedure for replacing the oil will differ depending on the type of mower you have and the engine model, for most walk-behind mowers, you can usually unthread the oil tank cap, remove the dipstick, if applicable, and carefully tip the mower to empty the old oil into an approved container.
 Lawnmower engine oil, like car engine oil, can be recycled at most auto parts stores.
 Once the oil tank is emptied, return the mower to its upright position, and pour the new oil into the oil fill tube.
 Walk-behind mower engines usually take 15 oz or 18 oz of oil; riding mower engines require 48 oz or 64 oz of oil.
 To avoid overfilling, pour in approximately three-quarters of the bottle, then check the tank with the dipstick to determine if the oil level is at full.
 You can then add more oil, as necessary.

-Finding the right oil, along with everything else that will keep your lawn mower engine running smoothly, is easy when you visit Repair Clinic.
-Whether you’re looking to purchase a tune-up kit to keep the engine humming, or you need to replace an oil filter, carburetor, valve, piston, or primer bulb, Repair Clinic stocks genuine manufacturer parts from the top names in small engines, such as Briggs and Stratton, Craftsman, Honda, Kawasaki, Kohler, MTD, Tecumseh, Toro, Walbro, and more.
+Finding the right type of oil for a lawn mower, along with everything else that will keep your lawn mower engine running smoothly, is easy when you visit Repair Clinic.
+Whether you’re looking to purchase a lawn mower tune-up kit to keep the engine humming, or you need to replace an oil filter, carburetor, valve, piston, or primer bulb, Repair Clinic stocks genuine manufacturer parts from the top names in small engines, such as Briggs and Stratton, Craftsman, Honda, Kawasaki, Kohler, MTD, Tecumseh, Toro, Walbro, and more.
 Enter the full model number of your lawn mower, or the mower’s engine, in the Repair Clinic website search bar to see a complete list of comparable parts.
 You can then narrow that selection by using the “Part Category” filter (Examples: “Dipstick”, “Carburetor”) as well as the “Part Title” filter (Examples: “Dipstick Tube”, “Choke Valve”) to identify the specific part that works with the engine.
 While you’re on the Repair Clinic site, you can do a little exploring to find “how-to” videos, articles, and diagrams to instruct you on how to replace the part yourself.